-Informatics staff expenses policy.
+Informatics staff and student expenses guidance

 These additional guidelines provide further clarification as to how the policy is implemented within the School of Informatics.
-They do not override university policy.
+They do not override University policy.

 If in doubt about the eligibility of any expenditure then it is advisable to check, in advance, with the authorising signatory.